-The Nyack College English major equips students to develop an appreciation for and facility with language, literature, creative expression and critical inquiry.
+The Nyack College English major equips men and women to develop an appreciation for and facility with language, literature, creative expression and critical inquiry.
 In pursuit of our mission, English majors study a diverse body of literature from around the world, past and present, develop competence in secondary research, and learn to communicate more effectively in the written word.
-Our graduates serve around the world as writers, teachers, missionaries, librarians, insurance underwriters, home educators, researchers, and community development workers.
+Our graduates serve around the world as writers, teachers, missionaries, librarians, insurance underwriters, home educators, researches, and community development workers.
 See what our English graduates are saying on our Graduates page.